frederic-perez/AmE-dictionary/data/dictionary.md

 __under (someone's) watch__
 __under siege__
 __under the radar__ _idiom_ Doing something without other people noticing.
-__under the sun__ _idiom_ It's used for emphasiing that something includes a very wide range of things. _Doctors did everything under the sun, but they couldn't save her life._
+__under the sun__ _idiom_ It's used for emphasizing that something includes a very wide range of things. _Doctors did everything under the sun, but they couldn’t save her life._
 __under the weather__ _idiom_ :two: To feel ill.
 __under water__
 __under-the-table__ _adj_ Transacted in an underhand manner. _An under-the-table payment of $10 million._